drgs100/Alecs-War/Act-One.md

 ## Event One - New recruits

 The Major brings two new gunners to the Lieutenant and tells him he will have get ready to relieve a section soon.
+Sargent shouts at them.

 ## Event Two - Head to the Front